Sutton-in-the-Isle: Governance

-Sutton is a civil parish with an elected Parish council.
+Sutton is a civil parish with an elected parish council.
 Services include community meeting rooms, sports and recreation facilities, a bus shelter, a cemetery, local planning consultation, a community time bank, play area, street lighting, grants to local organisations and a war memorial.
 Parish council meetings are usually held in either The Glebe or The Pavilion on a Tuesday evening.

 The village was part of Ely Rural District council from 1894 until 1974.
 East Cambridgeshire District Council (ECDC) was formed in 1974 with administration buildings in Ely.
 The district council collects taxes, provides services such as building regulations and local planning, leisure and tourism, handles issues strategic to the district, and many other services.
-The village is part of Sutton ward which also includes some smaller neighbouring villages and is represented by two district councillors.
+The village is part of Sutton ward, which includes some smaller neighbouring villages and is represented by two district councillors.
 East Cambridgeshire is in turn part of Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, libraries and heritage, and strategic planning.
 The village is part of the Sutton electoral division, represented by a county councillor who also represents a number of smaller neighbouring villages.

-The Parish Council developed a Neighbourhood Plan for the parish which was adopted following a referendum on 2 May 2019 with 90.5% votes in support of the plan.
+The parish council developed a neighbourhood plan for the parish, which was adopted following a referendum on 2 May 2019, with 90.5% of voters supporting the plan.
+This was revised and an updated neighbourhood plan was adopted following a referendum on 4 July 2024, with 86.3% of voters supporting the updated plan.

 Village amenities

 Currently the village has a One Stop shop, a Co-Op shop, a pharmacy, a hairdressers, a barbers, an Indian restaurant and take-away, a Chinese take-away and chip shop, a fish and chip shop, a pub "Chequers", a family run garage and a motor repair centre.
 There is also a GP surgery.
-The old butcher's shop in the High Street became a deli, with seating for food and beverages. but closed in 2019.
+The old butcher's shop in the High Street became a deli, with seating for food and beverages. and more recently has become a well used cafe.

-Bus services link the village to Ely and Cambridge to the south and Chatteris to the north with a two hourly service during the daytime and no service in the evenings or on a Sunday.
+Bus services link the village to Ely and Cambridge to the south and Chatteris to the north with an hourly service during the daytime and no service in the evenings or on a Sunday.
+There is also a daytime service to the guided busway an Longstanton.

 The Glebe community centre provides a range of meeting rooms used by local community groups as well as being used for private hires such as wedding receptions.
 It is also the location of the Parish Office which is open between 10 am and 12 noon Monday to Thursday.
 The Community Room is located adjacent to the school and provides an additional meeting room used by a number of local groups including a monthly community café.